opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 * Manufacturer:The value of this property *shall* match the “Manufacturer Name” field present in the FRU identification from section 5.3
 * SerialNumber: The value of this property *shall* match the “Serial Number” field present in the FRU identification from section 5.3

-SMC devices *may* implement more than one Chassis resource, for representing physical subsystems within the device.
-Within the SMC chassis collection, there *shall* be only one Chassis instance (referred to further as the “root”) that does not possess a ContainedBy attribute, and is intended to represent the overall containment of the device.
+AMC devices *may* implement more than one Chassis resource, for representing physical subsystems within the device.
+Within the AMC chassis collection, there *shall* be only one Chassis instance (referred to further as the “root”) that does not possess a ContainedBy attribute, and is intended to represent the overall containment of the device.
 All other devices *shall* have a ContainedBy Link, traceable to the root device.
 Root devices *shall* implement a “Contains” property representing the devices containment

 ## Firmware and Software Update